Saadkhan55/warwicktkd/readme.txt

 ------ jquery.min.js: needed for all jquery
 ------ jquery.tosrus.min.all: gallery page

--- js (minified for production) (look above for minifier) same as other js don't need to put on server

 -- less, similiar for css compile from less to css (move css file to css folder) then minify for production, again no need to put on server. (http://lesscss.org/)
 ---- library.less: animations used in main.less

 -- php
----- vendor: for all pagination
----- footer.php: footer in all files (black bit at bottom)
----- head.php: html between head tags on files
----- header.php: navbar header on all files

--- php (developing): Same as above but links to multiple sheets
 ---- vendor: for all pagination
 ---- footer.php: footer in all files (black bit at bottom)
 ---- head.php: html between head tags on files